GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 ## WordPress Demo Video

 You can watch a video demo of the WordPress plugin installation and configuration [here](https://youtu.be/RfDrhGQ185M).
-In the video we use the Gluu Server as the OP.
+In the video we use a Gluu Server as the OP.

 ## Requirements
 In order to use the WordPress plugin you will need a WordPress site, a standard OP (like Google or a Gluu Server), and an active oxd server.
 Some additional notes: